UN programme inks Moderna deal on 500M doses, starting in Q4 | Business

-US biotech company Moderna will provide up to 500 million doses for the UN-backed programme to ship coronavirus vaccines to needy people in low- and middle-income countries, but shipments won't begin until the fourth quarter, the company and programme leaders said on Monday.
+US biotech company Moderna will provide up to 500 million doses for the UN-backed programme to ship coronavirus vaccines to needy people in low- and middle-income countries, but shipments won't begin until the fourth quarter, the company and program leaders said Monday.

 Gavi, a Geneva-based public-private partnership, has been scrambling to try to strike deals with vaccine makers at the same time as trying to persuade rich countries that have secured millions of doses - some of which they aren't even using - to donate them to poorer ones.